 12. Doubts from the beginning

 You know you should never have married him/her or moved in together in the first place.
 For whatever reason, you just went along with it all rather than ending it some time ago.

 You simply don't feel your partner cares for you anymore.
 You no longer feel loved by him or her.
 This may well go hand-in-hand with what I mentioned earlier: lack of effort and prioritising their own interests.

 You no longer like or recognise the person you've become in this relationship.

 As I mentioned earlier, this list is by no means exhaustive.
 Your situation is unique.
 And there are many more factors that could potentially play a role when you consider when to split up.
-You would want to think carefully about the welfare of any children, for example.
+See also: How to help your children through a breakup.

 No one can or should tell you if and when you should or shouldn’t break up.
 No one can know the full story from both of your perspectives.

 Throughout my practice as an experienced professional therapist, I never advised a couple whether or not they should break up.
 My role was to explore their options with them, let them draw their own conclusions and make their own decisions.